multipath-tcp/mptcp.dev/README.md

   MPTCP on a system.
 - `implementation` contains information on how to support MPTCP natively in an app on Linux.
+- `macos` contains information on how to support MPTCP natively in an app on macOS.
 - `mptcp-info` contains info on how app devs can retrieve MPTCP info.
 - `faq`, for Frequently Asked Questions.
 - `apps`, the list of currently apps supporting MPTCP natively.